 Local officials continue to support a strategic and aggressive capital plan for Nederland.
 Short-term and long-term capital improvement planning is necessary.
 City staff remains cognizant of the need for long-term fiscal stability.
-Throughout the fiscal year, the lingering effects of the national recession impacted the local and regional economy.
 A conservative approach to the budget, including greater efficiency and salary/benefit controls, was required to offset decreases in revenue.
 While growth will continue in the City and surrounding area, a number of factors, specifically natural disasters and the national economy, may adversely impact Nederland's long-term planning efforts.
 The City's elected officials and management have traditionally maintained a prudent approach to budgeting, the expenditure of funds, and the collection of revenues.
 This philosophy will remain in place, in addition to continuing to evaluate further opportunities to more efficiently and effectively manage public funds.